MRC/ABPI Inflammation and Immunity Initiative

 Professor Andrew Hattersley, University of Exeter

 The mission of the MASTERMIND consortium is to establish a platform for a stratified approach to the treatment of type 2 diabetes.
 This will act as a springboard for future research and development by academia and industry.

-In addition to the three pilot MRC/ABPI programmes, the MRC is supporting a further ten stratified medicine consortia focussing on:
+In addition to the three pilot MRC/ABPI programmes, the MRC is supporting a further 14 Precision Medicine Consortia focusing on:

 - Hypertension (in partnership with British Heart Foundation)

 - Colorectal Cancer (in partnership with Cancer Research UK)

 - Juvenile Idiopathic Arthritis (in partnership with Arthritis Research UK)